-Note: Indicate whether length was estimated (E) or measured (M) in the comments column.
+Note: In the comments column, indicate whether the length was estimated (E) or measured (M).
 Write measured lengths in all columns as needed.
-Also, indicate pass number when separate passes are made within a single habitat unit (i.e. E-1 for estimated 1st pass).
+Also, indicate the pass number when separate passes are made within a single habitat unit (e.g., E-1 for estimated 1st pass).